Scaling-Watershed-Function/1-swf-knowledge.base/swf_vault/TOOLS/Logs/Logs.md

 Once edits are completed on the Raw .md, it can be copied to a new .qmd created within the production.hub .Rproj working directory.
 In this way raw.md docs continue to live in obsidian, while .qmd will be in the production hub.

+Additionally, [[Francisco J. Guerrero]] added a README to the 3-sfw-production.hub including a link to preview html files

 #### Tasks